Who can join LifeSaver?

 - Advise us of any changes to your personal details.

-If you haven't registered for SuperSite, we encourage you to do so.
+If you haven't registered yet, we encourage you to do so.
 Registering is simple.
-If you've already provided us with your email address, just visit www.supersite.co.nz, click on the 'reset your PIN' button in the 'sign in' box on the home page, and follow the guided steps from there.
+If you've already provided us with your email address, just visit online.fisherfunds.co.nz/login, click on the 'Register' link, and follow the guided steps from there.

 To complete the registration process, you will need your member number and plan number.